 1973: Phil Lesh of the Grateful Dead was arrested on drug charges.

-1978: New soul group Raydio first appeared on the chart on this date as their first release, "Jack and Jill" debuted.
+1978: New soul group Raydio first appeared on the chart on this date as their first release, "Jack And Jill" debuted.

-1978: After 16 weeks, Player reached #1 with "Baby Come Bsck".
+1978: After 16 weeks, Player reached #1 with "Baby Come Back".
 That ended three weeks at #1 for "How Deep Is Your Love" from the Bee Gees.
 Dolly Parton found herself at #3 with "Here You Come Again", just ahead of Rod Stewart's "You're In My Heart".
-The rest of the Top 10: L.T.D.'s hot R&B song "(Every Time I Turn Around) Back In Love Again", Paul Simon was up to 6 with "Slip Slidin' Away", Shaun Cassidy with "Hey Deanie", former Fleetwood Mac member Bob Welch and "Sentimental Lady", Styx had their first Top 10 with "Come Sail Away" although they had many good songs previously, and Queen stopped at #10 with "We Are the Champions".
+The rest of the Top 10: L.T.D.'s hot R&B song "(Every Time I Turn Around) Back In Love Again", Paul Simon was up to 6 with "Slip Slidin' Away", Shaun Cassidy with "Hey Deanie", former Fleetwood Mac member Bob Welch and "Sentimental Lady", Styx had their first Top 10 with "Come Sail Away" although they had many worthy songs previously, and Queen stopped at #10 with "We Are The Champions".

-"I Don't Want to Know", from Rumours...
+"I Don't Want to Know", from 'Rumours'...

-1984: Paul McCartney had the top song in the U.K. with "Pipes of Peace".
+1984: Paul McCartney had the top song in the U.K. with "Pipes Of Peace".

 1984: Kool & the Gang took over at #1 on the R&B chart with "Joanna".